Irinjalakuda: Recorded history

-The fact remains that the Iringalakuda temple is centuries old, regardless of the oral stories.
-The stone inscriptions found inside the temple are proof of this.
-The inscriptions on two stones lying on the north side of the temple shrine were noticed by the authorities and in nineteen forties they were placed on the western wall of the temple and preserved.
-The Malayalam script text of these documents was published in the Bulletin of the Ramavarma Institute Volume IX Part 1 and became an authoritative proof of the temple's antiquity.
-Today there are two inscriptions on the walls of the temple namely Sthanuravi Inscription and Bhaskaranambiranar Inscription.
-The Sthanuravi inscription was written in the 11th regnal year of Cheraman Perumal.
-It is estimated to be common year 854.
-This inscription consists of twelve lines.
-Many of the letters have faded away as people have stepped on them for a long time.
-This document is about a land transaction.
-The letters in the places indicated by dots are faded.

 The second record, the Bhaskaranambiranar record, dates back to the 10th century.
 It is believed to have been written between 950 and 1000 AD.
 There are nineteen lines in this inscription.
 It can be assumed that the letters have not faded much compared to the first inscription.
-In this inscription the deity of Kudalmanikya is described as 'Thiruvirungadi Kudal Thiruvadi'.
+In this inscription, the deity of Kudalmanikya is described as 'Thiruvirungadi Kudal Thiruvadi'.

 Two similar words irangadi(kkuta) and irangadikudal are found in both the inscriptions respectively.
 It is only that the epithet Thiru has been added in the second inscription.
 It is clear from this that the name Iringalakuda came from this old place name and the deity here was described as 'Thiruviringadikudal Thiruvadi' as early as the 10th century.

 There are those who argue that it can be understood from this record that it had already become a Brahminical temple in the 10th century AD.
 There is also a belief that this temple was a Jain center before it became a Brahminical temple.
-It is also noteworthy that one of the major temples nearby, Trikanamatilakam, was a Jain center.
+One of the major temples nearby, Trikanamatilakam, was a Jain center.

 Some suggest that the Koodalmanikya is an idol of the Jain Tirthankara Bharateshvara in the Digabara form.
 They believe that the temple became a Brahminical center as part of the Hindu revival in the 8th century.
-In Manipravala's work 'Kokilasandesa', it is mentioned that women were not allowed to enter Koodalmanikyam temple.
+In Manipravala's work 'Kokilasandesa', it is mentioned that women were not allowed to enter the Koodalmanikyam temple.
 There are those who read in connection with this remark the fact that women are not admitted in Jain temples.
 Thachudayakaimal, the last ruler of the temple, has refuted this claim.

-Place name scholars say that the word Iringa in Iringalakuda refers to the Jain center.
-Also, V.V.K. said that the two-storied Jain temples are referred to as 'koodam'.
-Historians such as Wallat point out this.
+Place name scholars say that the word Iringa in Iringalakuda refers to the Jain centre.
+Additionally, V.V.K. asserts that people refer to the two-storeyed Jain temples as 'koodam'.
+Historians such as Wallat point these facts out.